Akshat4112/SpeakerDiff/README.md

 ## SpeakerDiff: Speaker Embedding Generation using Denoising Diffusion Probabilistic Models
-SpeakerDiff is a novel versatile probabilistic model that generates high-quality speech samples for the Libre Speech based speaker embeddings.
+SpeakerDiff is a novel versatile probabilistic model that generates high-quality speech samples for Libre Speech-based speaker embeddings.
 We have demonstrated the effectiveness of the denoising diffusion probabilistic method in preserving the feature information in the speech while effectively anonymizing identifying information.

+### Denoising Diffusion Probabilistic Models
+DDPMs define a forward diffusion process that gradually adds Gaussian noise to data x0 over T steps to get xT.
+This forward process can be sampled efficiently and destroys a structure, converging to a Gaussian distribution.

+q(xt|xt−1) = N (xt; √1 − βtxt−1, βtI)

+q(xt|x0) = N (xt; √ ̄αtx0, (1 −  ̄αt)I)

+The reverse process is a Markov chain that learns to produce xt − 1 from xt, starting from noise xT.
+The reverse process is parameterized as a neural network predicting the mean and variance of the Gaussian conditionals p(xt−1|xt).

+pθ(xt−1|xt) = N (xt−1; μθ(xt, t), Σθ(xt, t))

+Training maximizes a variational lower bound on log-likelihood, linking the forward and reverse processes.

 ![Forward Noise](https://github.com/Akshat4112/speaker_embedding_generation_diffusion_models/blob/main/figures/Forward_noise.png)